arnoldmartinez/book-notes/vim/Mastering-vim.md

 You can search inside help pages using */search term* to search forward from the cursor or *?search term* to search backward.

+# Chapter 2

+The following topics will be covered in this chapter:

+* A quick-and-dirty way of installing Vim plugins
+* Keeping your workspace organized when working with multiples or long files using buffers, windows, tabs, and folds
+* Navigating complex files trees without leaving Vim with Netrw, NERDTree, Vinegar, or CtrlP
+* Advanced navigation throughout a file, and covering more types of text objects: using movement plugin
+* Copying and pasting with the pwer of registers

+## Installing plugins

+1.- You'll need to create a directory to store plugins.
+Execute the following on the command line:

+>     mkdir -p ~/.vim/pack/plugins/start

+#### TIP

+If you're sing GVim under Windows, you'll have to create the *vimfiles* directory under your user folder(usually *C:\Users\<username>)*, and then create *pack\plugins\start* folders inside of it.

+2.- You'll want to tell Vim to load documentation for each plugin, as it doesn't do so automatically.
+For that, add the following lines to your *~/.vimrc* file:

+>     packloadall         " Load all plugins.
+>     silent! helptag ALL " Load help files for all plugins.

+Now, every time you want to add a plugin, you'll have to:

+1.- Find your plugin on GitHub.
+For example, let's install *https://github.com/scrooloose/nerdtree*.
+If you have Git installed, find the Git repository URL(in this case, it's *https://github.com/scrooloose/nerdtree.git*) and run the following:

+>     git clone https://github.com/scrooloose/nerdtree.git ~/.vim/pack/plugins/start/nerdtree

+#### TIP

+If you don't have Git installed, or if you're installing a plugin for GVim under Windows, navigate to the plugin's GitHub page, and find a **Clone or download** button.
+Download the ZIP archive and unpack it into *.vim/pack/plugins/start/nerdtree* in Linux or *vimfiles/pack/plugins/start/nerdtree* in Windows.

+2.- Restart Vim, and the plugin should be available to use.